Jon Jansen: Washington Redskins

-Jansen was drafted by Washington in the second-round of 1999 NFL draft (37th overall).
-Jon was a valuable addition to a Redskins offensive line that allowed 31 sacks compared with a franchise record 61 in 1998.
+Jansen was selected by Washington in the second-round of 1999 NFL draft (37th overall).
+He was a valuable addition to a Redskins offensive line that allowed 31 sacks compared with a franchise record 61 in 1998.
 He started all 16 regular-season games and both playoff games.
-He made a huge impact in mini-camp, training camp and the preseason, impressing coaches with his ability to grasp the Redskins system.
+Jansen made a huge impact in mini-camp, training camp and the preseason, impressing coaches with his ability to grasp the Redskins system.
 He was part of an offensive line that earned game balls for allowing no sacks in a 50–21 win over the Giants in Week 2.

 On an offensive line decimated with injuries, Jansen did not miss a snap in 2000.
 He was one of four players on offense to start each game and has now started every game in his career (34), including two playoff contests.
 His blocking helped Stephen Davis rush for 1,318 yards.

 Jansen started all 16 games for the third straight season in 2001.
 He has started every game in his career (50, including two playoff games).
 He earned the game ball, along with the rest of the offensive line, for making way for the offense to rush for a season-high 226 yards in Redskins 27–14 win over Seattle (11/4).
 He and the unit earned another game ball for their outstanding play in Week 16 after the Redskins beat the Saints 40–10.
 Jansen's blocking helped running back Stephen Davis eclipse the team record with 1,432 yards rushing, third in the NFL and first in the NFC.

 Jansen was voted by his teammates as the 'Unsung Hero' of the Redskins for 2002.
 He regarded as one of the best tackles in the NFL and part of the best bookend tandem of tackles when paired with Pro Bowler Chris Samuels.
 A relentless worker, Jansen helped the Redskins offense rush for 1,889 yards.